marekmaskarinec/umboxs/static/docs/index.md

   * [`pak.json` file](pakjson.md)

-## Registering a new package
+## Creating a new package

-First run the `register` command with the package's name:
+You can create a new package like this:

 ```
-pak register <name>
+pak init
 ```

+Then you can tweak the created `pak.json` to your liking.

+## Publishing a package

-Then **save** the returned token.
-You will need the token to upload content to the package.
+Firs you need to register for a package using `pak register`.
+This will return a token.
+You need to save the token or else you won't be able to access the package.

-## Uploading files to a package

 For a package to be valid, you need to upload `pak.json` and `pak.zip` files.
 You can upload them like this: